 By the late 2000s, the premier status of the Rock Spring office park began to weaken and office vacancy rates began to climb.
 The current office vacancy rate in Rock Spring is 22.3 percent, higher than the Countywide vacancy rate of 15 percent.
 Rock Spring's office vacancy rate has remained above 19 percent since 2009.
-In 2015, Marriott International announced that it was contemplating relocating from Rock Spring to a transit proximate location.
-The possible relocation of Marriott, which occupies 808,000 square feet at its headquarters in Rock Spring, would boost the office park's vacancy rate to 39 percent, if there were no other changes.
+Marriott International plans to relocate its headquarters from Rock Spring to a transit proximate location, most likely downtown Bethesda.
+The relocation of Marriott, which occupies 808,000 square feet at its headquarters in Rock Spring, would boost the office park's vacancy rate to 39 percent, if there were no other changes